lionjhs98/exclamation-mark-shows-satisfaction/README.md

 #### Conclusion

-With the information above, the test **rejected the null hypothesis** that ratings of having & not having exclamation mark have similar distributon at a 1% significance level.
+With the information above, the test **rejected the null hypothesis** that ratings of having & not having exclamation mark have same distributon at a 1% significance level.

 Can we answer the question with the test results?